Recreational Soccer League

 4. What equipment will I need?
 Do I need to buy a jersey?

-To play, you will need 3 things: soft-cleated shoes, shin pads, and black athletic shorts.
+To play, you will need 3 things: soft-cleated shoes, shin guards, and black athletic shorts.
 It is also recommended that you get a size appropriate soccer ball.

 Your team’s jersey and socks will be provided by your team’s coach.
 The jersey and socks will be your team’s colors.
 When you register, you will select your player’s jersey size.
 We do our best to match players to their jersey sizes.